 This weekend think about something you have always wanted to make happen and do it.
 This will give you a greater feeling of self-worth and make you feel empowered to make other changes in your life as you gain confidence that you can make things happen – even if they are just for you.

 Have a good laugh!

 Laughter really is the best medicine when it comes to freeing ourselves from worries and tension.
 Humour and laughter trigger the release of certain neurotransmitters, such as the ‘happy hormones’ dopamine and serotonin.
 They also increase the number of immune cells we have and helps us fight illness and protect us from disease.
 Physically, a jolly good laugh also releases pent up tension and the muscle tightness we have from stress.
 The effects of a good chuckle can last up to 45 minutes too.
-So whether it’s meeting a friend who always puts a smile on your face, going to a comedy gig or just being silly with the kids, make time for fun in the four-day break.
+So whether it’s setting up a Zoom meeting with a friend who always puts a smile on your face, going to a comedy gig online or just being silly with the kids, make time for fun in the four-day break.

 Do some spring cleaning

 Thanks to Marie Kondo and her Tidying Up series, being organised has never been cooler.
 But aside from looking nice there are plenty of stress-busting benefits to getting your house in order.
 Researchers at Princetown found that when we are in an environment with too much clutter and disorder the chaos competes for our attention making it harder to focus and increasing stress and burnout.
 Another study in Personality & Social Psychology Bulletin, noted that people who felt their homes were unfinished and messy had a more depressed mood daily that those who felt their homes were a restful sanctuary.

 With busy lives it can feel impossible to find the time to declutter and tidy up, so the four day break is a great time to get started.
 Approach one area at a time so you don’t feel you are making the mess worse and get discouraged.
 As you get even single drawers at a time organized you will feel enthused to carry on your good work.